ADA compliance is a buzzword right now, the American's with Disabilities Act dictates that your website be accessible to those with disabilities.

 As a developer, the easiest way to start auditing your sites is to use the Google Chrome Lighthouse extension.
 This will report all DOM elements that fail, and you can begin fixing them right way.

-If you're designing with tiny 9px font sizes, in shades of the lightest gray, your doing it wrong from the start.
+If you're designing with tiny 9px font sizes, in shades of the lightest gray, you're doing it wrong from the start.

 A 100% Lighthouse score is only the start, but its a great base line.
 You should reference the W3C Guidelines on accessibility to continue to make improvements.
-Ultimately, accessibility relies strongly on thoroughly semantic DOM structure and UI, if you've been designing or developing websites however you saw fit, now is the time to start changing those bad habits.
+Ultimately, accessibility relies strongly on thoroughly semantic DOM structure and UI and is not merely code tweaking, if you've been designing or developing websites however you saw fit, now is the time to start changing those bad habits.